No doubt you’ve at least heard of these special types of supplements.

 #1.
 The glandular extracts from animals tend to contain active hormones.

-This is true of medications such as natural desiccated thyroid hormone such as Armour thyroid.
+This is true of medications such as natural desiccated thyroid hormones such as Armour thyroid.

 This medication contains active T4 and T3 thyroid hormones which are available for immediate use in the body and is one of the reasons why NDT can be used in place of synthetic thyroid hormone medications.